rharrison891/Substrate/docs_src/docs/notify.md

 Works in any class marked partial
 Requires INotifyPropertyChanged support in your base type Generated code is placed in a .g.cs file — do not edit it

+## 📄 How Notify Works
+When you mark a backing field with [Notify], the generator:
+- Ensures the type implements INotifyPropertyChanged
+- Generates a public property for the field
+- Raises OnPropertyChanged when the value changes
+- Skips notifications when the value hasn’t changed
+- (Optional) generates strongly-typed change hooks

+If hooks are enabled for the field, the following methods are available:
+- OnXChanging(oldValue, ref newValue, ref cancel)
+- OnXChanged(oldValue, newValue)

+Use these to:
+- validate and cancel changes
+- modify the incoming value (coercion)
+- react to changes after assignment
+The final property change event is raised only after the value is successfully updated.